Hey y’all, if you’re on this page right now you’re probably looking for my resume. But first, you’ll have to read about

 Well as the URL points out, I’m Austin Ampeloquio…and I do a whole bunch of things.

-Prior to working on the fun and lighthearted content, I was originally hired by Tevin to be the director and co-producer of NO DAYS OFF, a YouTube web series that gives viewers an inside look to Tevin’s training camp.
+I was originally hired by Tevin to be the director and co-producer of NO DAYS OFF, a YouTube web series that gives viewers an inside look to Tevin’s training camps.
 From his fourth world title defense against Guillame Frenois up until his eventual defeat to Jojo Diaz — Tevin’s first loss in eight years — a new episode was dropped every week during training camps over two separate seasons.

 When I’m not following around a world champion boxer with my Sony a6500, I usually am training myself or other boxers.
 In my hometown, Danbury, Connecticut, I was a trainer at Champs Boxing Club where I held mitts and gave workouts to professional boxers, amateur boxers and gym clients.

 Since relocating with Tevin, I’ve been working out at TKO Fitness in Cherry Hill, New Jersey — the gym Tevin trains out of.
 From time to time, I hold mitts for the professional boxers out here in the South Jersey/Philadelphia area, but for the most part, I usually train myself.

 As you can probably tell, I really like boxing…but I like other stuff as well.
 I’m not just obsessed about punching people in the face.